Top 10: Ebook Editors

 2021.
 Ebook editor Manuskript improves search and spell-checker

-The new release of Manuskript (0.12) has arrived, and with it come a host of exciting new features and improvements.
-One of the most notable changes is the greatly enhanced search functionality, which now allows users to search for text and regular expressions across their entire project, including plot, world, characters, and outline.
-With customizable shortcuts, users can easily navigate through results and preview them with a simple mouse-over.
-The new release also supports LanguageTool, a spellchecker that provides suggestions and grammar checking for many languages.
-Additionally, a new logging system has been integrated to provide detailed error reports and facilitate easier bug fixing.
-Other improvements include the ability to add characters, world items, and plot items directly from the editor, and to remove characters from the POV selection dialog.
-Distraction-free mode now opens on the same monitor as the main window, and the ID system has been optimized to reduce crashes and inconsistencies.
+A new version of Manuskript (0.12) is introducing many exciting new features and improvements.
+One of the most notable changes is significantly improved search function, which now allows users to search for text using regular expressions across the entire project (including the plot, world, characters and structure).
+With customizable keyboard shortcuts, users can easily navigate and preview search results with a simple mouse hover.
+The new version also supports LanguageTool, a spell checker that offers suggestions and checks grammar for many languages.
+Additionally, a new logging system has been integrated.
+It provides detailed error reports and simplifies their correction.
+Other improvements include the ability to add characters and story elements directly from the editor, as well as remove characters in the viewpoint selection dialog.

 2020.
 Dabble refreshed its design on desktop